nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 If you need reference-counting (cf. <a href="../ft2-module_management/#ft_reference_library">FT_Reference_Library</a>), use <a href="../ft2-module_management/#ft_new_library">FT_New_Library</a> and <a href="../ft2-module_management/#ft_done_library">FT_Done_Library</a>.

-If compilation option FT_CONFIG_OPTION_ENVIRONMENT_PROPERTIES is set, this function reads the &lsquo;FREETYPE_PROPERTIES&rsquo; environment variable to control driver properties.
+If compilation option FT_CONFIG_OPTION_ENVIRONMENT_PROPERTIES is set, this function reads the `FREETYPE_PROPERTIES` environment variable to control driver properties.
 See section &lsquo;<a href="../ft2-properties/#properties">Driver properties</a>&rsquo; for more.

 <hr>